telugudevopsguru/aws-zero-to-hero/AWS Real-Time Use Cases and Best Practices/Creating Customized Amazon Machine Images.md

 # Creating Customized Amazon Machine Images (AMIs)

-- Creating customized Amazon Machine Images (AMIs) is an essential process for standardizing your AWS deployments.
+- Custom AMIs allow you to standardize your AWS deployments, ensuring consistency across your environment.
-- By creating a custom AMI, you can include specific configurations, software, and settings tailored to your needs, which can then be used to launch EC2 instances with those exact specifications.
+- With a custom AMI, you can pre-configure software, settings, and other requirements, so every EC2 instance launched from it is ready to use without additional setup.

 ## **1. Prepare the Base EC2 Instance**